Ustimov/node-red-flow-drawer/README.md

 * file
 * directory

-In the second case CLI searches for all files with **.json** extension in the directory tree starting from the input folder, tryes to draw flows from that files and saves drawnings to the **current working directory** or the **outputDir** (if provided).
+In the second case CLI searches for all files with **.json** extension in the directory tree starting from the input folder, tries to draw flows from that files and saves drawnings to the **current working directory** or the **outputDir** (if provided).

 ### Export data formats